luisobo/StateMachine/README.md

 State machine library for Objective-C

-This library was inspired by INSERT STATE MACHINE LINK HERE.
+This library was inspired by the Ruby gem [state_machine](https://github.com/pluginaweek/state_machine).

 ## Features
 * DSL for defining the state machine of your classes